codac-team/codac/doc/user_manual/index.rst

 Support and license
 ===================

-You can post bug reports and feature requests on the `GitHub repository <https://github.com/SimonRohou/tubex-lib/>`_.
+For recent improvements and activities, see the `Tubex Github repository <https://github.com/SimonRohou/tubex-lib>`_.
-For recent improvements and activities, see the `Github Tubex repository <https://github.com/SimonRohou/tubex-lib>`_.
+You can post bug reports and feature requests on the `Issues page <https://github.com/SimonRohou/tubex-lib/issues>`_.

 This software is under `GNU Lesser General Public License <https://www.gnu.org/copyleft/lgpl.html>`_.